M-Hafez22/islamic-prayer-times/README.md

   3. Press the button of your Theme.

 - Location
-  - let the app to detect your location to present prayers times for your Time zone.
+  - let the app detect your location to present prayer times for your Time zone.
   - If you block location detecting it will present data for the default location ( Africa/Cairo ).
   ![press Allow](./Readme_assets/allow.png)
   - To check the used time zone *press the gear icon on the bottom right* corner The time zone will be displayed at the bottom of the app